Reconstructing Hand-Object Interactions in the Wild: Introduction

-To tackle this setting, we employ a multi-step optimization procedure whose components build on prior work~\cite{Kulon_2020_CVPR, Sun2018, jiang2020mpshape, zhang2020phosa, GRAB:2020}.
-Our method consists of four steps: (1) optimizing the hand pose using 2D hand keypoints; (2) optimizing the object pose using differentiable rendering; (3) jointly optimizing the hand-object arrangement in 3D; and (4) refining the pose estimation results using a refinement network that captures 3D contact priors.
+Specifically, \emph{\method} is a new optimization-based method for reconstructing hand-object interactions in the wild.
+The core idea is to leverage 2D image cues and 3D contact priors to provide constraints. \method consists of four steps: hand pose estimation using 2D hand keypoints, object pose estimation using 2D object mask and depth via differentiable rendering, joint optimization for hand-object configuration in 3D, and pose refinement using 3D contact priors.

-Our method produces compelling reconstructions on the challenging in-the-wild data from the EPIC Kitchens~\cite{Damen2018} and the 100 Days of Hands datasets~\cite{Shan2020}, across a range of object categories (Figure~\ref{fig:teaser}).
-Quantitatively, our approach compares favorably to existing approaches in the lab settings where ground truth 3D annotations are available.

-In addition to the supervision already embodied in the collection of the images we use, our pipeline has an additional step which requires human supervision, namely, the selection of the 3D CAD model of the object being manipulated.
-This extra labelling step is a practical constraint for creating large datasets of hand-object interactions using our techniques, but we expect advances in recognition of 3D CAD models from 2D images to help automate this step.
+A nice property of our method is the ability to recover a wide variety of objects in the wild---an order of magnitude more than previous work in areas of human-object or hand-object reconstruction.
+This required several innovations.
+First, an observation that segmentation masks for unknown object categories can be obtained using available recognition models.
+Second, a scalable data-driven way to enforce contact priors that is learned from 3D MoCap data recorded in the lab with instruments.

+We compare \method to existing approaches quantitatively in the lab settings where ground truth annotations are available and qualitatively on in-the-wild images.
+We find that \method performs better or on par with the state-of-the-art method on in-the-lab datasets.
+Moreover, we show that the existing approaches struggle on challenging in-the-wild images reinforcing the need for the dataset we collect.

+We use our method as a tool for data annotation and involve human intervention for two reasons.
+First, to find and prepare the appropriate 3D model for the object being manipulated in the image.
+Second, to ensure high quality annotations by verifying and adjusting the results of our method in an iterative fashion.
+Using this procedure, we annotate 500 images from the EPIC Kitchens~\cite{Damen2018} and the 100 Days of Hands~\cite{Shan2020} datasets.
+These depict a rich diversity of manipulation actions, which we augment with newly collected 3D object models from 121 object categories, 3D object poses, and 3D hand poses.

+The resulting dataset can be used in a number of ways.
+We highlight two potential use-cases next.
+First, the dataset can be used to evaluate hand-object reconstruction methods on challenging in-the-wild data.
+Second, it can be used to learn more about human manipulation from images in the wild.
+For example, we present initial analysis of our data and observe interesting trends (Figure~\ref{fig:dist_emb}).

-In summary, our key contributions are: (1) We present an optimization-based procedure that leverages all available related data for reconstructing hand-object interactions in the wild; (2) We show promising results on challenging real-world images; (3) We curate a set of images with corresponding instance category and 3D CAD models.
+In summary, our key contributions are: (1) We present a novel optimization-based procedure, \method, that is able to reconstruct hand-object interactions in the wild across diverse object categories; (2) We show quantitative and qualitative improvements over existing methods, especially on in-the-wild setting; (3) We contribute a new 3D dataset, \dataset, of 500 images in the wild, spanning 121 object categories with annotation of instance category, 3D object models, 3D hand pose, and object pose annotation.